-There’s nothing like a nice long stroll in the countryside – it will put colour in your cheeks and tire out the kids!
-Here are some ideal places for a leisurely ramble with the kids, 10 great family walks in Westmeath:
+There’s nothing like a nice long stroll in the countryside, it will put colour in your cheeks and tire out the kids!
+Here are some great ideas for family walks in Westmeath that are ideal for a leisurely ramble with the kids.

 #3.
 Mullaghmeen Forest

 Mullaghmeen Forest, near Castlepollard, is the largest planted beech forest in Ireland, boasting over 1,000 acres to explore.
 Along with beech, Mullaghmeen is also home to Sitka spruce, Scots pine and Noble fir, as well as interesting native species.

 There is an extensive network of paths for walking, with options to suit all abilities and ages, including a summit trail with views over Lough Sheeling and into County Cavan.

 You May Also Enjoy 99 Fantastic Places To Go In Ireland With Kids This Summer

 Belvedere House and Gardens is a truly magical spot and incorporates 160 acres of grounds, with 10kms of serene trails along the lakeshore and through the woodlands.
 The trails provide the opportunity to explore the flora and fauna at Belvedere.
 Some trees throughout the estate have been planted for hundreds of years.
 In addition there is a walled garden and arboretum with many exotic plants and a fairy garden for younger members of the family.